frankenperez/openathon-nextjs/labs/lab-00/README.md

 ### Benefits of CSR

 - **Cheap to host**.
-CSR applications does not require a webserver.
+CSR applications do not require a web server.
 They can be hosted on any content delivery network (CDN) or static file host.
 - **Fast refresh**.
-CSR apps renders the content on a single page without reload or re-render the full page.
+CSR apps render the content on a single page without reloading or re-render the full page.
 This saves a lot of both computation power and RAM, so it gets quicker results than server-side rendering (SSR).
 - **Lazy loading support**.
 Client-side rendering supports lazy loading sections of the application to save bandwidth & speed initial load.
 - **Easy to deploy**.
 Automated deployments can be configured.
-  Fast on the server: Because you are only rendering a blank page it’s very fast to render.
 - **Reusability**.
 UI components can be reused across multiple pages or routes without having to request the server each time.
 This enhances usability and on-page performance.

 ### Risks of CSR

 - **Slow FCP**.
-A client-side rendered application needs to make additional round-trips to the API server to render the content, causing a slow [first contenful paint](#additional-concepts).
+A client-side rendered application needs to make additional round-trips to the API server to render the content, causing a slow [first contentful paint](#additional-concepts).
 - **Poor SEO**.
 Due to the nature of this model, content is not available in the first load and search engine crawlers will face troubles while indexing the page.
 - **Caching**.
 Browsers cannot cache the HTML structure of the page because the first HTML page is blank.
 - **Poor user experience in slow devices**.
-Load times can be high on slower laptops and mobile devices anc can lead to users getting frustrated and leaving the web application before it renders.
+Load times can be high on slower laptops and mobile devices and can lead to users getting frustrated and leaving the web application before it renders.

 ## Server-side rendering (SSR)